Global Evangelism / Communicating the Gospel in a Pluralistic World at NBC

 other students had to say in class discussion or even on insights gained from doing the special

 project of that week.
-Thus, the Weekly Summary is much broader-based than the Wednesday
+Thus, the Weekly Summary is much broader than the Wednesday

 reading reflection.

-Among other things, having you wrap-up to the week gets you to: (1) Delving back into
+Among other things, having you wrap up the week gets you to: (1) Delving back into

 looking back at the text or other reading will help fix things from that reading in long-term